 Direct Sale: The sale of ETCNL, and Grandfathered TCCs directly to a buyer by the Transmission Owner that is the Primary Holder through a non-discriminatory auditable sale conducted on the ISO's OASIS, in compliance with the requirements and restrictions set forth in Commission Orders 888 et seq. and 889 et seq.

 Dispatchable: A bidding mode in which Generators or Demand Side Resources indicate that they are willing to respond to real-time control from the ISO.
-Dispatchable Resources may either be ISO-Committed Flexible or Self Committed Flexible.
+Dispatchable Resources, not including the Generator of a BTM:NG Resource, may either be ISO-Committed Flexible or Self Committed Flexible.
+Dispatchable Generators that are the Generator serving a BTM:NG Resource must be Self-Committed Flexible.
 Dispatchable Demand Side Resources must be ISO Committed Flexible.
 Dispatchable Resources that are not providing Regulation Service will follow five-minute RTD Base Point Signals.
 Dispatchable Resources that are providing Regulation Service will follow six-second AGC Base Point Signals.

 Dispatch Day: The twenty-four (24) hour (or, if appropriate, the twenty-three (23) or twenty-five (25) hour) period commencing at the beginning of each day (0000 hour).